 NEW OR USED CONTAINER

 There are many companies that provide completely renovated container offices but if you are on a budget then a second hand container is usually a better option.
 One trip containers tend to be in good condition so if you are looking to keep the repair work to a minimum it’s worth spending a bit extra on one of these, if cost is a major factor then a used container can usually be purchased from around £1200.
+Deciding on which to get can be tricky so we have put together this guide to help

 ISO containers are made from corten steel and engineered to resist corrosion and endure harsh environments, so if your container is going to be exposed to the elements you won't need to worry about external upkeep.

 Installing a window into your shipping container office will not only help bring in natural light but also provide a more pleasant working environment, helping prevent eyestrain and headaches.
 Obviously, it is a lot less effort to put in one large window than many small ones.
 Sliding patio doors are also a good option, they let in a lot of light, are insulated and also means you don't waste valuable space with a door that swings open and closed.
+To provide additional shade in the summer, attaching an awning can be a good solution.

 PLUMBING AND ELECTRICS